Migdal Afek / Mirabel

 Excavations at the site uncovered mostly remains from the Ottoman period.
 However, a lintel over a doorway inside the fort proved to be a reused inscribed stone from the Byzantine Period.
 The inscription, in Greek, reads – “The Martyrion of Saint Kyriakos”.
 This might indicate a monastery operated at the site or nearby during the Byzantine period.
 Near the site a 2,000 year old Jewish Burial cave was uncovered.

-Visiting Migdal Afek
+Touring Migdal Afek

 Since 2015 the site is closed for a major conservation.
 Migdal Afek is planned to be incorporated into a 400 acres recreational public park.